If you’re like many of our travelers, one of the main reasons you’re excited to visit Japan is the food.

 And of course your guide will have expert insights on what to sample, and where to eat afterwards!

 Japan’s most well-known market is Tokyo’s Tsukiji Fish Market.
-This is a must-visit destination for foodies, photographers and market lovers.
+Tsukiji is a must-visit if you are eager to learn about Japanese food, or simply love markets.

 Whether you plan to visit for the early-morning tuna auctions – or later in the morning for a stroll and a sushi breakfast – we can help you create the perfect experience.